Affordable Farmhouse Style Bathroom Makeover

 GET THE LOOK

-I think its safe to say this bathroom is officially my favorite bathroom in the house!
+I think it’s safe to say this is now officially my favorite bathroom in the house!
 I am so happy with how it turned out!

-So here is the full source list and budget breakdown.
+The full source list and budget breakdown is listed below.

 - Wall Paint – Benjamin Moore Pale Oak (already had)